The Gardens of Old Salem

 Visit the Garden Education Center to explore the common names, origins, uses, and ecological importance of plants in the Umbelliferae/Apiaceae family.

 Discover the fascinating history of photography while learning to capture the beauty of the Gardens of Old Salem using just your smartphone!
+Explore techniques such as framing, lighting, and capturing the vibrant details of plants, flowers, and landscapes.
 Whether you’re a beginner or looking to refine your skills, you’ll gain valuable tips and techniques to taking amazing photos using just your smartphone and creativity.

 Botany has been a well-documented hobby in Moravian towns for centuries, and schoolgirls were taught relevant botany skills in school.
 This program explores both the artwork and the botanical successes and failures of notable Moravian women of Salem in the 1800s.
 We will also give you the opportunity to try botanical documentation through watercolor.
 All skill levels are welcome, and materials will be provided.